pulumi/terraform-provider-aws/website/docs/r/s3_bucket_notification.html.markdown

 }
 ```

-For Terraform's [JSON syntax](https://www.terraform.io/docs/configuration/syntax.html), use an array instead of defining the `queue` key twice.
+For JSON syntax, use an array instead of defining the `queue` key twice.

 ```json
 {